A comparative study of human inverse kinematics techniques for lower limbs: Inverse kinematics of the human leg

 Where $\lambda >0$ is the damping factor. \\ Solving (\ref{eq:51}), the damped pseudo-inverse $J^{+\lambda}$ is as follows:

 \\ Thus the joints' updates are giving by the following equation:

-There are several methods that have been proposed in the literature to select the appropriate and optimum damping factor $\lambda$ ~\cite{b18}, so that the LMDLS method becomes robust against singularity and solvability problems.
-Among these methods, choose $\lambda$ as a constant value \cite{b19}.
-To take into consideration the posture of a human, ensuring the natural limits are not exceeded, $q_{min}<q<q_{max}$, the diagonal matrix $\lambda I_{(3\times3)}$ will be replaced by $D(\lambda)$, \cite{b10}.
+Several methods have been proposed in the literature to select an optimal damping factor $\lambda$ for the Levenberg-Marquardt Damped Least Squares (LMDLS) method, making it more robust against singularities and solvability issues \cite{b18}.
+Among these methods, one approach is to use a constant value for$\lambda$ \cite{b19}.
+However, to account for the natural limits of human posture and ensure that joint angles stay within the bounds, $q_{min}<q<q_{max}$, the diagonal matrix $\lambda I_{(3\times3)}$ is replaced by $D(\lambda)$, \cite{b10}.

 Where $\lambda =\left[ \right]^T$, is defined as follows: